 There are some services that Trillium Community Health Plan does not pay for, but OHP will pay for.
 If you need help with these services, please call Trillium Member Services at 1-877-600-5472.
 Ask to speak with a care coordinator.
+If you need help getting to these services, please call RideSource toll free at 877-800-9899 (TTY: 711).
 Some examples of services covered by OHP that are not provided by Trillium are:

-CCO Non Covered Health Services Care Coordination Available from CCO Transportation available through CCO Who to Contact Physician-assisted suicide under the Oregon Death with Dignity Act, ORS 127.800- 127.897 - Allows terminally ill Oregon residents to obtain and use medications from their doctors for self- administered, medications to assist in ending life.
-No No KEPRO Care Coordination Team at (800)562-4620 Hospice services for Members who reside in a Skilled Nursing Facility; -Allows members to obtain medical care, support for the family, advocacy for the patient, spiritual counseling, pain assessment and treatment, and access to medications and durable medical equipment to support end of life transition in a skilled nursing facility.
-No No KEPRO Care Coordination Team at (800)562-4620 School-Based Health Services that are covered services provided in accordance with Individuals with Disabilities Education Act requirements that are reimbursed with the educational services program; - Allows access students with disabilities, schools must provide medical services that are necessary for them to get an education as part of their special education plans.
-No No KEPRO Care Coordination Team at (800)562-4620
+CCO NON COVERED HEALTH SERVICES CARE COORDINATION AVAILABLE FROM CCO TRANSPORTATION AVAILABLE THROUGH CCO WHO TO CONTACT Physician-assisted suicide under the Oregon Death with Dignity Act, ORS 127.800-127.897 Allows terminally ill Oregon residents to obtain and use medications from their doctors for self-administered, medications to assist in ending life.
+No Yes KEPRO Care Coordination Team at (800)562-4620 Hospice services for Members who reside in a Skilled Nursing Facility; Allows members to obtain medical care, support for the family, advocacy for the patient, spiritual counseling, pain assessment and treatment, and access to medications and durable medical equipment to support end of life transition in a skilled nursing facility.
+No Yes KEPRO Care Coordination Team at (800)562-4620 School-Based Health Services that are covered services provided in accordance with Individuals with Disabilities Education Act requirements that are reimbursed with the educational services program; - Allows access students with disabilities, schools must provide medical services that are necessary for them to get an education as part of their special education plans.
+No Yes KEPRO Care Coordination Team at (800)562-4620 Administrative examinations requested or authorized in accordance with OAR 410-130-0230; - Allows members to have specialized examinations when under certain levels of care.
+No Yes KEPRO Care Coordination Team at (800)562-4620 Services provided to Citizen/Alien Waived Emergency Medical recipients or CAWEM Plus-CHIP Prenatal Coverage for CAWEM; - Allows Non-Citizen/Alien Waived Emergent Medical members to access emergency medical services and prenatal care.
+No Yes KEPRO Care Coordination Team at (800)562-4620 Abortions - Allows members to have access to pregnancy termination services.
+Yes Yes KEPRO Care Coordination Team at (800)562-4620

-Administrative examinations requested or authorized in accordance with OAR 410-130-0230; -Allows members to have specialized examinations when under certain levels of care.
-No No KEPRO Care Coordination Team at (800)562-4620 Services provided to Citizen/Alien Waived Emergency Medical recipients or CAWEM Plus- CHIP Prenatal Coverage for CAWEM; -Allows Non-Citizen/Alien Waived Emergent Medical members to access emergency medical services and prenatal care.
-No No KEPRO Care Coordination Team at (800)562-4620 Abortions -Allows members to have access to pregnancy termination services.
-No No KEPRO Care Coordination Team at (800)562-4620 Out-of-hospital birth (OOHB) services including prenatal and postpartum care for women meeting criteria defined in OAR 410-130-0240 -Allows members access to have prenatal, birthing and postpartum care out of the hospital setting.
-No No Trillium Member Services - 877-600-5472 Long term services and supports excluded from CCO's reimbursement pursuant to ORS 114.631; -Allows member receiving LTSS services to receive coordinated care between the CCO and Long Term Supports and Services Yes Yes Trillium Member Services - 877-600-5472

-Assisting members in gaining access to certain behavioral health services.
+CCO NON COVERED HEALTH SERVICES CARE COORDINATION AVAILABLE FROM CCO TRANSPORTATION AVAILABLE THROUGH CCO WHO TO CONTACT Out-of-hospital birth (OOHB) services including prenatal and postpartum care for women meeting criteria defined in OAR 410-130-0240 -Allows members access to have prenatal, birthing and postpartum care out of the hospital setting.
+No Yes Trillium Member Services - 877-600-5472 Long term services and supports excluded from CCO's reimbursement pursuant to ORS 114.631; - Allows member receiving LTSS services to receive coordinated care between the CCO and Long Term Supports and Services Yes Yes Trillium Member Services - 877-600-5472 Assisting members in gaining access to certain behavioral health services.
 Examples of such services include, but are not limited to: a) Certain drugs for some behavioral health conditions; b) Therapeutic drugs for some behavioral health conditions; c) Long term psychiatric care for members 18 years of age and older; and d) Personal care in adult foster homes for members 18 years of age and older.
 For more information or a complete list about these certain behavioral health services, call Trillium Member Services.
-Yes Yes Trillium Member Services - 877-600-5472 -- ----- ----- --
+Yes Yes Trillium Member Services - 877-600-5472 Family Connects Program providing free, evidenced-based, nurse home visiting for all families with newborns.
+The Family Connects Oregon program supports parents by linking nurses, community resources, and families.
+Yes Yes Trillium Member Services - 877-600-5472